INtroduction

 Writing

-The novel (BE and the Movements in Stasis) is about how BE (the lead character) goes around mythical Stasis in order to bring about socio-political change.
+The novel is about how BE (the lead character) goes around mythical Stasis in order to bring about socio-political change.
 To do this, BE interacts with a variety of interesting changemakers.

 The stories are largely based on my interactions with activists and social movements around the world between 1992-2002, but all names and locales have been changed to protect the innocent, the not-so-innocent and myself (who lies somewhere in between the two).